springload/ssm-parent/README.md

 3. template - templates env vars
 4. trim_name_prefix - removes a prefix from variable names

-Rename, template, trim_name_prefix transormations expect a dictionary rule.
-The delete transormation expects an array.
+Rename, template, trim_name_prefix transformations expect a dictionary rule.
+The delete transformation expects an array.
 Template transformation uses [Go templates](https://golang.org/pkg/text/template/), and the environment variables map is passed as `.`.

 There are the following extra functions available in templates: url_host, url_user, url_password, url_path, url_scheme and trim_prefix.
 The current list of the custom functions can be found here https://github.com/springload/ssm-parent/blob/master/ssm/transformations/template_funcs.go#L9